 Quinidine serum concentrations after an intravenous dose (circles with solid line) and three different oral tablets (doses normalized to provide 200 mg of quinidine base systemically).
 After an intravenous dose, quinidine serum concentrations decline according to a two-compartment model, which demonstrates a distribution phase that lasts for 20-30 minutes postinjection.
 Immediate-release quinidine tablets (diamonds with dashed line) are rapidly absorbed and also show a distinct distribution phase.
 Extended-release quinidine gluconate (stars with dotted line) and quinidine sulfate (squares with solid line) have slower absorption profiles, so the drug has an opportunity to distribute to tissues while absorption is occurring.
 Because of this, no distribution phase is observed for these dosage forms.

 The generally accepted therapeutic range for quinidine is 2-6 μg/mL.
 Quinidine serum concentrations above the therapeutic range can cause increased QT interval or QRS complex widening (>35%-50%) on the electrocardiogram, cinchonism, hypotension, high-degree atrioventricular block, and ventricular arrhythmias.
 Cinchonism is a collection of symptoms that includes tinnitus, blurred vision, lightheadedness, tremor, giddiness, and altered hearing which decreases in severity with lower quinidine concentrations.
-Gastrointestinal adverse effects such as anorexia, nausea, vomiting, and diarrhea are the most common side effects of quinidine therapy, can ...
+Gastrointestinal adverse effects such as anorexia, nausea, vomiting, and diarrhea are the most common side effects of quinidine therapy, can occur ...